dbAnywhere : Java Glossary

 This product is now defunct.
 Symantec’s software to allow a client program to

 databases from several different vendors. dbAnywhere also allows ordinary

 Java-enabled web browsers with no installed JDBC

-drivers are pure Java, and thus can be downloaded without violating Applet security.
+drivers are pure Java and thus can be downloaded without violating Applet security.

 Symantec is phasing out dbAnywhere.
 They do longer ship it with Visual Café

 database edition.
 They suggest using plain JDBC

 classes around it.
 Some day I will have to sort over.

 How To Install

 I spent 7 days trying install dbAnywhere under Windows-95

 are the magic incantations I discovered.
 I can’t guarantee all these steps are

-of dbAnywhere that comes with Visual Café Database Development
+of dbAnywhere that comes with Visual Café Database Development Edition

 Unfortunatey dbAnywhere has been discontinued.
 Visual Cafe now uses the standard

 The 21 Steps to Bliss

-- Edit (or create) C:\WINDOWS\HOSTS.
+- Edit (or create) C:\Windows\hosts..

 Add a line

-127.0.0.1 localhost # dummy address for local machine
+127.0.0.1 localhost # dummy address for local machineSee C:\Windows\hosts.

-See C:\WINDOWS\HOSTS.
-SAM (Senvice Atingebla Memoro) for more information on the tab-delimited HOSTS file.
+for more information on the tab-delimited HOSTS file.
 Under NT it stored in

 Also create entries for any computers on your local LAN (Local Area Network)

 don’t have permanent IP (Internet Protocol) addresses like this: